What Are the 5 Stages of ADHD and How Do They Impact Life?

 ”I can work with my brain, not against it.”

-Over time, ADHD becomes not just a diagnosis, but a lens through which they understand their strengths, challenges, and needs.
-Many individuals go on to support others by sharing their stories and pushing back against stigma.
+Over time, ADHD becomes not just a diagnosis, but a lens for understanding strengths, challenges, and needs.
+Many people go on to support others by sharing their stories and pushing back against stigma.

 Living with ADHD: What Comes Next?